Popular Brands and Logos of Taiwanese Whiskey

 Kavalan Logo

 In the middle of Taiwan’s green Yilan County, Kavalan started making waves in the whisky world.
 It became famous quickly for making good single-malt whisky.
 The King Car Group, led by CEO Tien-Tsai Lee, started Kavalan in 2005.
-They spent over $100 million to build a distillery focused on making top-notch whisky and showing the world what Taiwanese whisky is all about.
+They spent over $100 million to build a distillery focused on producing top-notch whisky and showcasing what Taiwanese whisky is all about.
 With help from whisky expert Dr. Jim Swan, Kavalan quickly made a name for itself.
 By 2006, they were already making whisky, and by 2010, they won an award for the “Best Taiwan Single Malt Whisky.”
 That was just the beginning.
 By 2015, they had won several “World’s Best” awards.

 Nantou